corda/corda-docs/content/en/docs/cenm/1.3/identity-manager.md

 {{< /warning >}}

-This mechanism can be enabled by referencing the auto approval workflow plugin within the config file:
+This mechanism can be enabled by referencing the auto approval workflow plugin within the configuration file:

 ```guess
 workflows {